-The material presented on this page is due to my interest in number theory.
-It's a field whence originate many classic algorithms you can't wait to implement and watch them work their magic.
+The material on this page is due to my interest in the theory of numbers, a field whence originate many classic algorithms you can't wait to implement and watch them work their magic.
 Alas, as soon as things get captivating, you run unto the limits the hardware imposes:

 ‘[..] there is a bound to the number of symbols which the computer can observe at one moment.
 If he wishes to observe more, he must use successive operations.’
 Alan Turing, On computable numbers [..], 1936.